scthai/scthai/README.md

 ## About me:

-I'm a Student FrontEnd Developer
+I'm a Student Frontend Developer

 I love code and create new stuff, I like too much to discover new technologies and acquire knowledge in this area. 💻